arvidn/libtorrent/docs/manual.rst

 ``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
 Blocks for writing pieces takes presedence.

-``explicit_read_cache`` defaults to 0.
-If set to something greater than 0, the disk read cache will not be evicted by cache misses and will explicitly be controlled based on the rarity of pieces.
-Rare pieces are more likely to be cached.
-This would typically be used together with ``suggest_mode`` set to ``suggest_read_cache``.
-The value is the number of pieces to keep in the read cache.
-If the actual read cache can't fit as many, it will essentially be clamped.

-``explicit_cache_interval`` is the number of seconds in between each refresh of a part of the explicit read cache.
-Torrents take turns in refreshing and this is the time in between each torrent refresh.
-Refreshing a torrent's explicit read cache means scanning all pieces and picking a random set of the rarest ones.
-There is an affinity to pick pieces that are already in the cache, so that subsequent refreshes only swaps in pieces that are rarer than whatever is in the cache at the time.

 ``disk_io_write_mode`` and ``disk_io_read_mode`` determines how files are opened when they're in read only mode versus read and write mode.
 The options